Tainted water ‘shatters’ Native Hawaiians’ trust in military

 “I think this is really pushing people to the edge because we all need water to live,” Kapahua said.
 “And I think it’s a very scary thought for people that their children or their grandchildren may never be able to drink the water that comes out of the tap.”

-Navy officials seemed aware of the distrust when they announced to members of Congress in January the Navy wouldn’t continue fighting Hawaii’s order to defuel the tanks.
+Navy officials seemed aware of the distrust when they testified to members of Congress in January.

 “I understand the deep connection that the people of Hawaii, particularly the Native Hawaiian community, have with the lands and waters of Hawaii,” Rear Adm.
 Blake Converse, deputy commander of the U.S. Pacific Fleet, said while noting he lived in Hawaii off and on for more than eight years.